 Symantec Endpoint Encryption Removable Media Encryption (SEE RME)

-Symantec Endpoint Encryption Management Server can be installed on as many systems as is needed with not additional licensing.
+Symantec Endpoint Encryption Management Server can be installed on as many systems as is needed without additional licensing.
 SEEMS manages systems encrypted with Symantec Endpoint Encryption Drive Encryption and Removable Media Encryption.

 Symantec Endpoint Encryption license meter is per device such as number of laptops or desktops to be covered.
 For example, if SEE Drive Encryption is installed on 100 systems, then a licence for 100 seats would be needed.